 "If we fight each other now, the Ssi-ruuk will have us piecemeal!"
-"That's why it can't be done wrong.
-Those people on the streets a

 "That's why it can't be done wrong.
 Those people on the streets are only the distraction.
 You and I, and a few others on the inside, will run the real rebellion.
 We could accomplish plenty before the aliens actually attacked."